 Data Loss Prevention (DLP) is essential for businesses to safeguard sensitive information and business-critical data and maintain operational integrity.
-As cyber threats and accidental data breaches become more prevalent, implementing effective DLP strategies should be a top priority for protecting intellectual property, customer records, and compliance with regulatory standards.
+As cyber threats and accidental data breaches become more prevalent, implementing effective Data Loss Prevention strategies should be a top priority for protecting intellectual property, customer records, and compliance with regulatory standards.

-In this guide, we’ll explore the key DLP strategies every business should consider to mitigate data loss risks and ensure digital asset security.
+In this guide, we’ll explore the key Data Loss Prevention strategies every business should consider to mitigate data loss risks and ensure digital asset security.
 For long-term solutions, contact our team at Woodstock IT to learn more about our data backup and recovery services and our tailored IT security audits.

 What is a Data Loss Prevention strategy?

-A Data Loss Prevention strategy is a set of tools, policies, and practices designed to prevent sensitive information from being lost, stolen, or accidentally shared.
-A DLP strategy aims to ensure that critical data, such as personal information, intellectual property, and financial data, is protected against unauthorised access, both inside and outside an organisation.
+A data loss prevention strategy is a set of tools, policies, and practices designed to prevent sensitive information from being lost, stolen, or accidentally shared.
+A data loss prevention strategy aims to ensure that critical data, such as personal information, intellectual property, and financial data, is protected against unauthorised access, both inside and outside an organisation.

 Why you need data loss prevention: